 - Annual Student Loan Acknowledgement (coming soon from the Department of Education)

-Graduate PLUS borrowers who are approved with a co-signor/endorser or after an appeal of a credit denial have additional requirements, please check your next steps via email notification from the Department of Education.
+Graduate PLUS borrowers who have adverse credit or were denied a GradPlus and who are approved with a co-signor/endorser or after an appeal of a credit denial have additional requirements, please check your next steps via email notification from the Department of Education.

-Private/commercial loan requirements vary by lender.
+Private/commercial loan requirements vary by your chosen lender.
 Borrowers choosing private/commercial loans should consult with their lenders and complete all applicable requirements.